jamiejamiebobamie/PixelJunkie/readme.md

-This is a repository for blockchain school project, utilizing web3.js, metamask, node.js, handlebars, bootstrap, and mongodb to allow uses to interact with a Solidity smart contract on the Etherium blockchain!
+This is a repository for a blockchain school project, utilizing web3.js, metamask, node.js, handlebars, bootstrap, and mongodb to allow users to interact with a Solidity smart contract on the Etherium blockchain!

-The site is called "pixeljunkie" and allows users to purchase PixelCoins with Ether, the crytpocurrency of Etherium.
+The site is called "pixeljunkie" and allows users to purchase PixelCoins with Ether, the crytpocurrency of Ethereum.

 pixeljunkie is a collectible game without much functionality beyond collecting unique pixels of a give picture.

-Future implementations of the site will expand on this base.
+Future implementations of the site will expand on this base idea.

 Please see my [Proposal](proposal.md) for the intentions of this project.